1. Importance of Lycopene Extraction from Tomatoes

 3. Thermal Degradation: Lycopene is sensitive to heat, and high-temperature extraction methods can lead to the degradation of the compound, reducing its yield and bioactivity.

-4. Complex Matrix: Tomatoes contain a complex matrix of compounds, including cellulose, pectin, and proteins, which can interfere with the extraction process and make it difficult to isolate Lycopene efficiently.
+4. Complex Matrix: Tomatoes contain a complex matrix of compounds, including cellulose, pectin, and proteins, which can interfere with the extraction process and make it difficult to isolate lycopene efficiently.

 5. Scale-Up Difficulties: Many extraction methods that work well on a laboratory scale do not translate effectively to industrial-scale production, often due to increased complexity and cost.